in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```

-## Other approaches before JPA - JDBC, Spring JDBC & myBatis
+## Other approaches before JPA-JDBC, Spring JDBC & myBatis

 Other approaches before JPA focused on queries and how to translate results from queries to objects.

-Any approach using query typically does two things
+Any approach using a query typically does two things.
-- Setting parameters to the query.
-We need to read values from objects and set them as parameters to the query.
+- Setting parameters to the query requires us to read values from objects and set them as parameters to the query.
-- Liquidation of results from the query.
-The results from the query need to be mapped to the beans.
+- Liquidation of results from the query: the results from the query need to be mapped to the beans.

 ### JDBC
-- JDBC stands for Java Database Connectivity
+- JDBC stands for Java Database Connectivity.
-- It used concepts like Statement, PreparedStatement and ResultSet
+- It used concepts like Statement, PreparedStatement, and ResultSet.
 - In the example below, the query used is ```Update todo set user=?, desc=?, target_date=?, is_done=? where id=?```
-- The values needed to execute the query are set into the query using different set methods on the PreparedStatement
+- The values needed to execute the query are set into the query using different set methods on the PreparedStatement.
 - Results from the query are populated into the ResultSet.
-We had to write code to liquidate the ResultSet into objects.
+We had to write code to liquidate the result set into objects.

 #### Update Todo